 Another problem that adenoids can cause is ear infections.
 Because the adenoids sit at the top of the throat, behind the soft palate, the Eustachian tube can be blocked by enlarged adenoids.
 This makes the child more susceptible to ear infections.
 And, because a child’s Eustachian tube is not fully formed yet, enlarged adenoids can also result in a collection of fluid that can re-infect, causing chronic ear infection.

-Mouth breathing, breathing through the mouth while eating, constantly wiping the nose in an upward direction, snoring, and other signs might be signs that you should take your child to the doctor to see if their prednisone pack or enlarged.
+Mouth breathing, breathing through the mouth while eating, constantly wiping the nose in an upward direction, snoring, and other signs might be signs that you should take your child to the doctor to see if their adenoids are infected or enlarged.

 Symptoms of an acute or chronic adenoid infection can include fever, excessive sinus drainage, a thick cough, breathing through the mouth, and thick yellow and green nasal discharge.